-Teenage girls have the tendency to compare themselves to actresses and models in magazines.
-These models tend to be sample sizes (size 0-4).
-Unfortunately they begin to believe in this standardized image of attractiveness.
-They also face pressure from their peers which impacts their self-esteem.
+Teens have the tendency to compare themselves to celebrities.
+And actors and models tend to be sample sizes (sizes 0-4).
+Unfortunately, teens begin to believe in this standardized image of attractiveness.
+They also face pressure from their peers and from social media, which impacts their self-esteem.

 Warning Signs of Anorexia

 Anorexia is characterized by a refusal to eat.
-It sometimes occurs with over-the-top exercise.
+It sometimes coexists with over-the-top amounts of exercise.
 The goal is to burn as many calories as possible.
 The idea is to not only prevent weight gain, but to continue to lose weight.

-The most obvious sign is drastic weight loss.
+Hence, the most obvious of the warning signs of anorexia is drastic weight loss.
 To avoid eating, anorexia sufferers will make excuses to skip meals or say they’re not hungry.
 While they will eat on occasion, they will choose items low in calories and sugar.
-They will often try to eat in private because they’re concerned about being judged.
+And they will often try to eat in private because they’re concerned about being judged.